rui9812/HousE/README.md

-# KGE-HousE
+# HousE: Knowledge Graph Embedding with Householder Parameterization

-code of KGE-HousE
+This is the code of the ICML22 paper *HousE: Knowledge Graph Embedding with Householder Parameterization*.

 ..